 There are several things that you keep in mind in terms of teaching English in Korea if you have already got a job offer.
 First, you will need several document preparations, including E2 Visa requirements and FBI criminal records.

 Teaching English as a second language in Korea (ESL) could be a rewarding experience

 If you are a US citizen interested in working in Korea as an ESL English teacher, there are a few documents that you will need to obtain before you can secure an E-2 visa and job offer.
-One of them is an FBI Criminal Background report, also called a criminal history report (stating that no criminal record was found) with Apostille.
+One of them is an FBI background check, also called a criminal history report (stating that no criminal record was found) with an apostille.

 It’s good to make your dream come true, but there is no denying fact the right documentation process takes at least one to two months before you headed over for your new job.

 In all this documentation process, one of the essential things is the FBI apostille process for Korea; it is also known as FBI criminal Background Report with the Apostille.

 Before moving forward in a career, these are some simple points that you need to know about Apostille: An apostille is a certificate with the government state seal on it, which firmly verifies that the document is a copy of an original not altered.
 The most vital aspect is, it obtained after you have got your documents certified.

 Process the FBI background check apostille for Korea

 Implementation of the FBI apostille for Korea is an essential phase in the procedure of applying for a visa, nowadays.

 Korean consulates refuse the fact of accepting local background checks.
 Here, you’ll need to process the Federal Bureau of Investigation.